frida/frida-website/_docs/javascript-api.md

 ## UInt64

-+   `new UInt64(v)`: create a new UInt64 from `v`, which is either a JavaScript Number or a string containing a value in decimal, or hexadecimal if prefixed with "0x".
++   `new UInt64(v)`: create a new UInt64 from `v`, which is either a number or a string containing a value in decimal, or hexadecimal if prefixed with "0x".
     You may use the `uint64(v)` short-hand for brevity.

 -   `add(rhs)`, `sub(rhs)`,
     `and(rhs)`, `or(rhs)`,
     `xor(rhs)`:
-    make a new UInt64 with this UInt64 plus/minus/and/or/xor `rhs`, which may either be a JavaScript number or another UInt64
+    make a new UInt64 with this UInt64 plus/minus/and/or/xor `rhs`, which may either be a number or another UInt64

 -   `shr(n)`, `shl(n)`:
     make a new UInt64 with this UInt64 shifted right/left by `n` bits